 Related Reading

-As HDD manufacturers race to pack in the terabytes, SMR drives are a key part of their roadmaps.
+As HDD manufacturers race to pack in the terabytes, SMR drives are a key part of their roadmaps

-How SMR Drives Up Data Center Capacity
+How SMR Drive Up Data Center Capacity

 Toshiba’s Transition

 Toshiba’s primary tool for upping capacity has been its MAS-MAMR technology.
-That’s a variation on microwave assisted magnetic recording (MAMR) which enables a lower current in the write head, allowing for more narrowly focused recording locations.
+That’s a variation on microwave assisted magnetic recording (MAMR), which enables a lower current in the write head, allowing for more narrowly focused recording locations.
+In 2024, the firm used MAMR to create a 31TB SMR demo drive with 11-platters.

 A diagram of MAS-MAMR technology.
 Image Source: Blocks & Files.